 e.
 Explain how the efficient quantity of video entertainment has changed.

-With live streaming, the marginal cost of producing video entertainment decreases.
-The marginal cost curve shifts rightward and the quantity of video entertainment that achieves allocative efficiency increases.
-In Figure 2.9, the efficient quantity of video entertainment increases from 4 million units a year to 6 million units a year.
+As Figure 2.12 shows, the allocatively efficient quantity of video entertainment increases.
+In Figure 2.12, the allocatively efficient quantity increases from 4 million units per year to 6 million units per year